Oasis Petroleum (NASDAQ:OAS) Given New $157.00 Price Target at Wells Fargo & Company

-Oasis Petroleum (NASDAQ:OAS – Get Rating) had its price objective lifted by investment analysts at Wells Fargo & Company from $138.00 to $157.00 in a report issued on Monday, MarketBeat reports.
-The firm presently has an “equal weight” rating on the stock.
-Wells Fargo & Company‘s price objective indicates a potential upside of 9.49% from the stock’s previous close.
+Oasis Petroleum (NASDAQ:OAS – Get Rating) had its target price upped by Wells Fargo & Company from $138.00 to $157.00 in a report published on Monday morning, MarketBeat.com reports.
+They currently have an equal weight rating on the stock.

-Several other analysts have also weighed in on OAS.
-TheStreet upgraded Oasis Petroleum from a “d+” rating to a “c-” rating in a report on Thursday, February 24th.
-Piper Sandler upped their price target on Oasis Petroleum from $176.00 to $201.00 and gave the stock an “overweight” rating in a research note on Thursday, March 10th.
-Stifel Nicolaus increased their target price on Oasis Petroleum from $155.00 to $176.00 and gave the company a “buy” rating in a research note on Wednesday, November 17th.
+Several other equities analysts also recently issued reports on OAS.
+Royal Bank of Canada raised their target price on shares of Oasis Petroleum from $165.00 to $170.00 and gave the stock an outperform rating in a research report on Tuesday, March 1st.
+Stifel Nicolaus upped their target price on Oasis Petroleum from $155.00 to $176.00 and gave the company a buy rating in a research note on Wednesday, November 17th.
 They noted that the move was a valuation call.
-Truist Financial increased their target price on Oasis Petroleum from $168.00 to $180.00 and gave the company a “buy” rating in a research note on Friday, January 14th.
-Finally, MKM Partners increased their target price on Oasis Petroleum from $170.00 to $178.00 and gave the company a “buy” rating in a research note on Tuesday, March 8th.
-Two investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat, Oasis Petroleum presently has an average rating of “Buy” and an average target price of $165.29.
+Piper Sandler raised their price target on Oasis Petroleum from $176.00 to $201.00 and gave the stock an overweight rating in a research note on Thursday, March 10th.
+Truist Financial increased their price objective on shares of Oasis Petroleum from $168.00 to $180.00 and gave the stock a buy rating in a report on Friday, January 14th.
+Finally, TheStreet upgraded shares of Oasis Petroleum from a d+ rating to a c- rating in a report on Thursday, February 24th.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $165.29.

 About Oasis Petroleum (Get Rating)